Broken ribs and a bruised ego: my first Brazilian Jiu Jitsu class

 A lot depends on your level of fitness, mobility and mental flexibility.
 If you have no experience with any martial arts then you need to accept right out the gate that there's a long road ahead.
 It's going to be both fun and challenging.
 Steve Maxwell's 15 minute mobility routine for Brazilian Jiu Jitsu is a great place to start.

 Then of course there's the important task of finding a gym to train at.
 It's best to find somewhere that feels like a good place to train that's also a reasonable distance from where you live.
 All gyms and teachers are not equal, so you need to find a place that's a good fit for you.
+Read my insights on starting Brazilian Jiu-jitsu later in life after 3 years of regular training as a white belt.

 Courage to change the things I can